Corporations have their lobbyists in Washington, D.C. The people need advocates too.

 That’s where we come in.

 We don’t participate in partisan political activities or endorse any candidates for elected office.
-We take no government or corporate money, which enables us to remain fiercely independent and call out bad actors – no matter who they are or how much power and money they have.
+We take no government or corporate money, which allows us to remain fiercely independent and call out bad actors – no matter who they are or how much money and power they have.

 See who works in the public interest every day.